 #1.
 Layer Interests on Top of Each Other

-With the “Narrow audience” function, Facebook lets you use the “And” logical statement, which means that it will show your ad to people who have both this and that interest.
+Conversely, with the “Narrow audience” function, Facebook lets you use the “And” logical statement, which means that it will show your ad to people who have both this and that interest.
 The more interests you add in this case, the narrower and more specific your audience will become.

 Let’s say you want to identify a luxury audience to whom you can sell your luxury products.
 Narrowing down your audience and targeting people who have both “Rolex” and “Lamborghini” in their interests and are at the same time “Frequent travellers” will result in a more specific and targeted audience than if you group them together.

-#2: Combine Interests with Demographics and Behaviours
+#2: Combine FB Interests with Demographics and Behaviours

 This is a powerful targeting strategy that will allow you to pinpoint your audience with laser-like accuracy and get the best out of it.